How can I find evidence of research impact?

 What is research impact?

-Research impact refers to the tangible contribution that research makes to society and the wider world, beyond core academic benefits derived from advancing knowledge.
-As a research-intensive institution, and the UK’s first civic university, The University of Manchester is committed to enabling research which is underpinned by recognised, real-world priorities, and to translating research findings into real-world applications which can benefit individuals, the environment, public policy, the economy, culture, and society as a whole.
-Examples of this include:
+As a research-intensive institution and the UK’s first civic university, The University of Manchester is committed to conducting research that addresses real-world priorities and delivers meaningful outcomes.
+These may benefit individuals, the environment, public policy, the economy, culture, and society at large.

 Evidencing research engagement and impact: beyond citations